 Andy McDowell grew up in the Asheville area.
 Her real name is Rose.
 Although I have never met her, I have heard from several people that have that she is very nice and down to earth.
 She married her high school sweetheart in a church on Church Street in downtown Asheville.
 She has starred in numerous films such as Groundhog Day with Bill Murray, Michael with John Travolta, and Two Wedding and a Funeral.
 She is active with local charities and organizations.
-She currently resides in the Biltmore Forest community.
+She used to reside in the Biltmore Forest community.

 Star of Night Court, stand up comedian, and magician moved to Asheville 2 to 3 years ago.
 He currently resides in the Montford community.
 He must keep a low profile because I have not heard much about him since he moved to town.

-The three Plumlee Brothers are currently stars of the Duke Blue Devils basketball team.
+The three Plumlee Brothers former stars of the Duke Blue Devils basketball team.
 They all attended Christ School for Boys here in Asheville, which has a growing national reputation as a top football and basketball prep school for major college programs.

 Nolan Ryan played for the Asheville Tourists in the 60's and used to coach little league teams.
 Some of my friends in West Asheville have their little league team photos with Nolan Ryan as their coach.